sogeuni/sogeuni.github.io/content/abs/beyond-the-basic/manipulating-strings.md

 ---

 Bash supports a surprising number of string manipulation operations.
 Unfortunately, these tools lack a unified focus.
-Some are a subset of [[./parameter-substitution#^PARAMSUBREF|parameter substitution]], and others fall under the functionality of the UNIX [[../commands/complex-commands#^EXPRREF|expr]] command.
+Some are a subset of [[parameter-substitution#^PARAMSUBREF|parameter substitution]], and others fall under the functionality of the UNIX [[complex-commands#^EXPRREF|expr]] command.
 This results in inconsistent command syntax and overlap of functionality, not to mention confusion.

 **String Length**